MattCza/Employee-API/README.md

 ---
 Java Database Connectivity (JDBC):
  * Java API that allows applications to interact with relational DB - such as MySQL, PostgreSQL, Oracle, Microsoft SQL Server.
- * Provides a set of interfaces and classes to execute SQL statements, retrive and manipulate data, and manage DB connections.
+ * Provides a set of interfaces and classes to execute SQL statements, retrieve and manipulate data, and manage DB connections.
  * Provides standardized way for Java apps to interact with DB, making it possible to write DB-independent code.
  * Allows to write efficient and secure code - you can use prepared statements to avoid SQL injection attacks.
 ---
 Spring Data:
- * Part of the Spring Framework, that provides an easire and more consistent approach to work with data access technologies.
+ * Part of the Spring Framework, that provides an easier and more consistent approach to work with data access technologies.
- * Offers abstractions and APIs that simplify data access code and reduce boilerpate.
+ * Offers abstractions and APIs that simplify data access code and reduce boilerplate.
 ---
 Hibernate:
  * Java-based ORM framework, that simplifies the process of mapping objects to relational DB tables.